dell/csm-docs/content/docs/release/_index.md

 - PowerStore Metrics Service: Timeout failures when fetching performance metrics
 - Topology keys disappear after restart of CSI node pod in CSI-PowerStore driver for FC protocol
 - CSI PowerMax Driver: Storage pool metrics are not collected in a multi availability zone setup
-- CSM Observability integration PowerStore/Powermax ServiceMonitor
+- CSM Observability integration PowerStore/PowerMax ServiceMonitor
-- Powermax driver does not round off the virtualization filesystem correctly
+- PowerMax driver does not round off the virtualization filesystem correctly
 - NFS volume staging and unstaging were broken.
 - Modify an NFS export for a NAS server’s file system - repeated Failed Messages
 - Fix NFS Volume access logic to enforce only user‑specified external access